chipsalliance/firrtl-spec/spec.md

 or to an external module's output reference.
 This means no conditional connections via sub-accesses, multiplexers, or other means.

+Reference types compose with optional groups (see [@sec:optional-groups].
+A reference type may be associated with an optional group.
+When associated with an optional group, the reference type may only be driven from that optional group.

 ### Probe Types

 Probe types are reference types used to access circuit elements' data remotely.